 Replacing Your Toothbrush

 Toothbrushes don’t last forever.
 Make sure to replace your toothbrush every three months.
 After this amount of time, wear and tear makes a toothbrush much less effective at removing plaque from the teeth and gums.
-In addition, Dr. Dr. Dean Wright recommends that you replace your toothbrush after you’ve had a cold, a mouth infection, a sore throat, or the flu.
+In addition, Dr. Dean Wright recommends that you replace your toothbrush after you’ve had a cold, a mouth infection, a sore throat, or the flu.
 These germs can get in the toothbrush bristles and lead to reinfection.

 Toothbrush Care When Travelling